wearepropeller/react-native-gallery-swiper/README.md

                     // actual width and height of the image or
                     // it will throw an error.
                     dimensions: { width: 1080, height: 1920 } },
+                { source: require("yourApp/image.png"),
+                    // Version *1.5.0 update (or greater versions):
+                    // An alternative to the dimensions field.
+                    // This will also be acceptable.
+                    width: 1080,
+                    height: 1920 },
                 { source: { uri: "https://luehangs.site/pic-chat-app-images/beautiful-beautiful-women-beauty-40901.jpg" } },
                 { uri: "https://luehangs.site/pic-chat-app-images/animals-avian-beach-760984.jpg",
-                    // Optional: Adding a dimensions field with
+                    // Optional: Adding a dimensions or height and
-                    // the actual width and height for REMOTE IMAGES
+                    // width field with the actual width and height
-                    // will help improve performance.
+                    // for REMOTE IMAGES will help improve performance.
                     dimensions: { width: 1080, height: 1920 } },
                 { URI: "https://luehangs.site/pic-chat-app-images/beautiful-blond-fishnet-stockings-48134.jpg" },
                 { url: "https://luehangs.site/pic-chat-app-images/beautiful-beautiful-woman-beauty-9763.jpg" },